 3. Learn From the Best

-As tough as online classes, workshops and lessons can be, the wonderful outcome is that anyone can access acting advice from the very best in the world wherever you are in the world.
-You simply don't need to be in London anymore.
-Casting Directors like Manuel Puro and Sophie Holland run self tape courses and one to one sessions respectively in order to help as many actors as possible.
+Casting directors like Manuel Puro and Sophie Holland run self tape courses and one to one sessions respectively in order to help as many actors as possible.
 The Actor's Centre have a wonderful online programme of workshops.
 Flip the problem on its head and take as much as you can from as many incredible casting directors, schools, groups and workshops as possible.
-They really do want to help you through this time so it's up to you to make the most of these new, valuable resources.
+They really do want to help you through this time - but it's up to you to make the most of these new, valuable resources.